 How Do I Choose an MBA in Sustainability Program?

-While earning an MBA is generally expensive, online MBAs in sustainability can offer the same career benefits as a traditional program, many with set or in-state tuition rates for all U.S. applicants.
-Location, reputation, and public or private status affect a school's tuition rates.
-As of 2016-2017, the average graduate tuition cost approximately $11,620 at public institutions and $24,710 at private institutions, according to the National Center for Education Statistics.
+While earning an MBA is generally expensive — with top programs routinely charging more than $70,000 — online MBAs in sustainability can offer the same career benefits as a traditional program.
+Location, reputation, delivery format, and public or private status affect a school's tuition rates.

 MBA programs often offer a variety of enrollment options, especially for students looking to earn an online MBA in sustainability.
 Many schools are known for their entirely online, "flex," or part-time MBA programs.